vrandall66/front-end-submissions-public/1708/mod-2/gametime/julied-mattr.md

 * 3 - The developer makes a series of small, atomic commits that document the evolution of their application.
 There are no formatting issues in the code base.

 ### Code Sanitation
-// fix errors

 The output from ESLint shows…
 * 4 - Zero complaints
-* 3 - Five or fewer complaints
-* 2 - Six to ten complaints
-* 1 - More than ten complaints